HGVSnomenclature/VarNomen/_bg-material/glossary.md

     :   **HGVS**: a sequence change where, compared to a reference sequence, one residue is replaced by one other residue.
     :   descriptions _see Recommendations_ [_DNA_](/recommendations/DNA/variant/substitution/), [_RNA_](/recommendations/RNA/variant/substitution/) or [_protein_](/recommendations/protein/variant/substitution/).

+*   Variant
+    :   a difference between the reference sequence and the sample sequence